A Tale by Michael DeAngelo

 Frederic could hear the shouting up above.
 Mercenaries had come to Ellingsor—one of the largest and best equipped bunch he had ever seen.
 As he scampered along the levee, he considered that they could likely give Blacklehn’s very army a real fight.
 But Frederic knew that it would never come to that, for the military structure had empowered the mercenaries so in the first place.
 He was certain that if he’d gone back to look at who had served alongside the ranks of the army, he would find more than a few who had joined up with the Ebon Hammer.

 Blacklehn wasn’t known for its tolerance—not anymore, and not for quite some time.
 Frederic still remembered the fury with which the minotaurs of the country had been driven away, some with sharp warnings, others with sharper blades.
-Those who had thought to cling onto the life they had known were driven back, and though Frederic had not seen it firsthand, he’d heard of the storming of Dragontooth Coast as though it was some heroic thing, and not the massacre that it truly should have been heralded as.
+Those who had thought to cling onto the life they had known were driven back, and though Frederic had not seen it firsthand, he’d heard of the storming of Dragontooth Coast as though it was some heroic thing, and not the massacre that it truly should have been revealed to be.

 He pictured the minotaurs forced into the dangerous waters, unable to stand against the might of Blacklehn’s human army.
 There was no reprieve on either side, certainly, for the spears of sharpened stone that jutted out from the waters of the eastern sea like the fangs of some mighty beast were just as deadly as the steel ones that were wielded upon the shore.